tangphucnhan/Scrape-Indonesia-GDP-GRP-HDI-by-Dagster-etl/README.md

-# indostatistic
+# indostatistic (Indonesia GDP, GRP & HDI)

-This is a Dagster project scaffolded with `dagster project scaffold`.
+This is a Dagster project that use assets to scrape Indonesia statistic information from wiki page.

-It uses assets to fetch data from web and load to postgresql.
+Beautiful Soup is used to extract html from raw response.

+Data then is loaded to postgresql and flushed to csv files for PowerBI reports.